 Antioxidants are so important for many reasons, especially in a world where processed food has eliminated most of what gives your body the ability to prevent and fight disease.
 Lycopene is an antioxidant that might as well be worth its weight in gold for the incredible things from which it protects your body.

 Do you ever wonder what kinds of pesticides are on the food that most people eat?
 Dichlorvos and atrazine are two common pesticides that are used in the U.S. to protect produce from insects.
 They also both have toxic effects in the human body.
-Unfortunately, it’s unlikely that you can completely rid yourself of every bit of chemical exposure, although buying organic produce is a good start.
-Check out my 2016 Dirty Dozen list of the most pesticide-riddled produce, along with the cleanest produce you can find.

 Fortunately, lycopene’s antioxidant capabilities can protect your body from the damage induced by pesticides.
 Studies show that it can protect your liver from common corruption by dichlorvos and also reverse or protect from destruction to your adrenal cortex by atrazine.
 (1, 2) And isn’t it fascinating that your adrenal cortex controls your stress response, and one of the most common pesticides used on food and other areas damages that part of your brain?